00tanveer/simple-rag-vector-db/README.md

 3. Retrieval layer - basic cosine similarity search with top-n ranking
 4. Generation layer - generation with a local Ollama embedding model `gemma3:4b` with simple system and user prompts

+# INSIGHTS
+1. Used OpenAI and Claude for different kind of help queries on the project (not direct code completions) and and they still came very short of finding exactly what I was looking for.
+For example - Ollama has structured output and for the life of me, I couldn't figure out accurate JSON parsing for my chat generations which was a pain in the ass for evaluations.

 # RAG TESTING FRAMEWORK
 ## RAG EVALUATION
 We can view RAG evaluation as a tuple of "what is being evaluated?" vs "what is it being evaluated against?".
 There are different dimensions of this evaluation routine.